Case study / HeliosX / AI product architecture

 System 01

 I structured the knowledge base around how a designer reaches for context: overview, design system, pages, flows, components, clinical, compliance, analytics, evaluations, and reports.
-Every file carries YAML frontmatter, tags, cross-links, and review dates so humans and AI agents can discover the same material.
+Every file carries YAML frontmatter, tags, cross-links, and review dates so people and AI systems can discover the same material.

 The knowledge base gave MedExpress design a stable ground truth: brand rules, consultation gates, CAP/ASA advertising constraints, GPhC prescribing verification expectations, page anatomy, design principles, and customer evidence became searchable, versioned, and reusable.

 The key product-design decision was to make the source layer readable before it was clever.
-Markdown stayed canonical because designers, PMs, writers, and agents could all inspect it.
+Markdown stayed canonical because designers, PMs, writers, and the supporting tools could all inspect it.
 Frontmatter gave retrieval enough structure to rank and filter.
 Generated bundles and indexes were treated as caches, not truth.

 Design principle